Your health rights

 Care and treatment in the National Health Service is usually very good, but sometimes things can go wrong.
 These pages tell you how to go about dealing with a problem with the NHS.

-You can also find out how to go about dealing with a problem with adult social care.
+You can also find out how to go about dealing with a problem with Children’s services.

 You can find out more about your rights and health here.